agdturner/ccg-generic/README.md

 # generic

-A generic Java library.
-This has no other dependencies.
+A generic Java library that has no other dependencies.

 It is generally for things that are commonly used in other Java libraries that the developer has developed.